TOXICOLOGY

 What are the urine confirmation cutoffs and methodologies?

-Confirmations are available by gas chromatography-flame ionization detector (GC-FID), [RS1] gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+Confirmations are available by gas chromatography-flame ionization detection (GC-FID), gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-tandem mass spectrometry (LC-MS/MS).
 Based on your agency's account settings, specimens may be confirmed by one or more of the aforementioned methods.
-GC-MS and LC-MS/MS provides identification of the molecule(s) based on characteristic fragmentation patterns at specific retention times.
+GC-MS and LC-MS/MS provide identification of the molecule(s) based on characteristic fragmentation patterns at specific retention times.
 Contact your sales representative for your agency’s specific cutoff details.

 What is the importance of checking the urine temperature strip on the collection cup?